Inder Singh Gandhi

 Inder Singh Gandhi (born 1962) is an Indian politician from Himachal Pradesh.
 He is a member of the Himachal Pradesh Legislative Assembly from Balh Assembly constituency in Mandi district.
 He won the 2022 Himachal Pradesh Legislative Assembly election representing the Bharatiya Janata Party.

 Early life and education

 Singh was born in Khandla village, Mandi district, Himachal Pradesh.
 He is the son of late Gandhi Ram.
 He studied Class 10 at Government School, Dhangayara, and passed the examinations conducted by the Himachal Pradesh Board of School Education in 1981.
 In 1983, he also did a diploma as a surveyor, Industrial Training Institute, Shahpur.

 Career

 Singh won from Balh Assembly constituency representing the Bharatiya Janata Party in the 2022 Himachal Pradesh Legislative Assembly election.
 He polled 31,792 votes and defeated his nearest rival and former minister, Prakash Chaudhary of the Indian National Congress, by a margin of 1,307 votes.
 He first became an MLA winning the 2017 Himachal Pradesh Legislative Assembly election.
 He defeated Chaudhary of Congress by a margin of 12,811 votes.

-In August 2024, he opposed the shifting of Atal Medical and Research University from Balh's Nerchowk to Sundarnagar.